“The virus might not reach us, but hunger will kill us for sure.”Mohammed Kanneh Tea shop owner in Kenema District, Sierra Leone

 Recovery and Resilience-Building

-As an organization with a dual humanitarian/development mandate, we are accustomed to planning for recovery and resilience-building, even from the first days of a crisis.
-We used this approach during the Ebola epidemic in West Africa and later in DR Congo, where WHH successfully supported longer-term recovery even during the acute phase of the crisis.
-In our Covid-19 programme we will invest heavily in agriculture, value chains and local market functionality, water infrastructure, and economic development.
-We will also work alongside our government and non-governmental partners to invest in preparedness for further waves of Covid-19 infection, or for the next pandemic.
+As an organisation with a dual humanitarian/development mandate, we are accustomed to planning for recovery and resilience-building, even from the first days of a crisis.
+We used this approach during the Ebola epidemic in West Africa and later in DR Congo, where Welthungerhilfe successfully supported longer-term recovery even during the acute phase of the crisis.
+In our COVID-19 programme we will invest heavily in agriculture, value chains and local market functionality, water infrastructure, and economic development.
+We will also work alongside our government and non-governmental partners to invest in preparedness for further waves of COVID-19 infection, or for the next pandemic.

-Finally, WHH knows that women and girls will pay a high price in this crisis – being more exposed to the virus and seeing an increase in their workload.
+Finally, Welhungerhilfe knows that women and girls will pay a high price in this crisis – being more exposed to the virus and seeing an increase in their workload.
 According to traditional gender roles, women and girls are typically in charge of tending the sick, taking care of children when schools are closed, and managing the household during confinement.
 They are also more likely to suffer from violence and abuse at times of stress within the family.
-WHH will include gender and protection messages in all Covid-19 awareness raising campaigns and design Covid-19 responses with a gender lens.
+WHH will include gender and protection messages in all COVID-19 awareness raising campaigns and design COVID-19 responses with a gender lens.